 When you're starting to plan your move, it can feel like you have only two

-options: either pay a professional moving company to box up your home and hope they
+options: either pay a professional mover to box up your home and hope they

 don't tack on hidden fees before returning your belongings or rent a truck

 yourself, do all the heavy lifting and then get behind the wheel for a long,

 If neither sounds appealing, you're in luck.
 A new form of moving, self-service,

 has been growing in popularity thanks to its common sense approach.
 With